amiralito/Paired_NLR_AF3/README.md

 # Phylogenetic analysis of paired NLRs in rice.

-Supporting scripts and material for:
-# Can AI predictions of protein structures distinguish between sensor and helper NLR immune receptors?
+# Supporting scripts and material for "Can AI predictions of protein structures distinguish between sensor and helper NLR immune receptors?"

 AmirAli Toghani, Sophien Kamoun, Yu Sugihara

-DOI:

 Resources: